May 20, 2021

-Which the highest used metric measurement in a vast number of industries and fields?
+Which is the highest used metric measurement in a vast number of industries and fields?

 The answer is temperature.